Cycling Without Age are helping bring the feeling of fresh air on the face to those with little mobility, with their Trishaws for Parramatta.

 Left to right: Ambassador Tom Nørring, Nick Stehr HLS, Ole Kassow CWA, Mark Paterson Bunzl, Meagan Lawson COTA NSW.

-With programs in Murwillumbah, Newcastle, Western Australia and Melbourne, Parramatta wants to join the fold.
+There are programs in Murwillumbah, Newcastle, Western Australia and Melbourne.
+Similarly, Parramatta wants to join the fold.

-Parramatta Rotary will operate the program, however, they are in need of funding.
-They are hoping to raise $20,000 to help buy the trishaw, find somewhere to store it and train new pilots.
+Parramatta Rotary will operate the Trishaws for Parramatta program.
+However, they are in need of funding.
+Ultimately, they are hoping to raise $20,000 to help buy the trishaw, find somewhere to store it and train new pilots.

 “Social isolation is a real issue in aged care facilities and Cycling Without Age can help fill that void.
 They are building communities through bike riding,” commented Alistair Ferguson, Bicycle NSW CEO.